 Oh and Bucky has his own dance too!

 But he has a challenger in the Kentucky Wildcats who is ferocious indeed.
-Of all the Wildcats I’ve talked about this year, this one is by far the most intimidating and compared to a badger, he’s rather big too.
+Of all the Wildcats I’ve talked about this year, this one is by far the most intimidating, and compared to a badger, he’s rather big too.

 Kentucky has two dress up mascots.
 One of them is named Scratch and he occasionally stands on stilts.
-His partner is mysteriously unnamed – just known as ‘The Original Wildcat’, which I find oddly impressive
+His partner is mysteriously unnamed – just known as ‘The Original Wildcat’, which I find somehow impressive

-They also have a live bobcat named Blue that lives at a Wildlife center because, surprise surprise, bobcats don’t like screaming crowds.
+They also have a live bobcat named Blue that lives at a Wildlife center because, surprise, surprise, bobcats don’t like screaming crowds.
 I don’t know why either of these schools didn’t see that issue coming.

-Now, If a Wildcat and a Badger faced off in the big bag wild, it really wouldn’t be any competition.
+Now, if a Wildcat and a Badger faced off in the big, bag wild, it really wouldn’t be any competition.
 The Bobcat would destroy the badger, but I think in mascot world, the badger may just come through.
 Bucky really looks tough.
 So…I’m going Wisconsin and Florida in the final, though that means eliminating the lower seeded underdogs.
 I console myself with it being March Madness, so it’s anyones game.